Gunderson Dettmer Stough Villeneuve Franklin & Hachigian - The Inside View

 The first stage: recruitment on and off campus

-Gunderson Dettmer conducts spring pre-OCI and summer OCI recruitment at a variety of law schools, including those with robust business law societies or entrepreneurship clinics, as well as those that are geographically close to the firm's offices.
-For 2025, these include Boston College, Boston University, Stanford, UCLA= and USC Gould.
-Gunderson also makes an appearance at the Bay Area Diversity Career Fair, Boston Lawyers Group Diversity Job Fair, and Lavender Law.
+Gunderson Dettmer engages in on-campus recruiting activities and OCI recruitment at a variety of law schools, including those with robust business law societies or entrepreneurship clinics, as well as those that are geographically close to the firm's offices.
+For 2026, these include Boston College, Boston University, Stanford, UC Berkeley, and UC Law SF.
+Gunderson also typically makes an appearance at the Bay Area Law Student Career Fair, Boston Lawyers Group Annual 2L Job Fair, and Lavender Law.

 Interviews are conducted by attorneys with varying levels of experience.
 Hiring sources at the firm explain that candidates “do not need to have prior work experience with startups or in venture capital, but it is best when they’re able to articulate why they think working with startups would be exciting and why they want to speak to us.”
 Specifically, candidates will probably be quizzed about what they did in the previous summer.
 Hiring sources explain that interviewers will be looking to see if interviewees “can express themselves clearly in a professional setting and also have a conversational feel while doing so, especially when taking a legal concept and relating it to someone who may not have the background.”